PeerMark within Blackboard (Students)

 When submitting a Turnitin assignment to be shared with peers through PeerMark, students should make certain:

-- The paper is double spaced.
+- If it's a paper assignment, the paper should be double spaced.
 This will make it much easier for everyone involved in critiquing the paper to mark it up and provide inline feedback.

 - You meet the Turnitin Assignment submission deadline.
 If your paper is not submitted by the deadline, it will be unavailable for subsequent peer review.